MithrilJS/mithril.js/docs/jsx.md

 }
 ```

-When using JSX, it's possible to interpolate Javascript expressions within JSX tags by using curly braces:
+When using JSX, it's possible to interpolate JavaScript expressions within JSX tags by using curly braces:

 ```jsx
 var greeting = "Hello"